loievskyi/task_helpers/README.md

 [![pypi](https://img.shields.io/pypi/v/task_helpers.svg)](https://pypi.org/project/task-helpers/)
 [![coverage](https://img.shields.io/codecov/c/github/loievskyi/task_helpers/master.svg)](https://codecov.io/github/loievskyi/task_helpers?branch=master)

-The package allows you to work with tasks.
+The package allows you to work with tasks.\
 The idea is that it would be possible to create a task and send it for execution / processing somewhere (to the worker), without waiting for the result to be executed in the same block of code.
-Or, for example, different clients (from different threads) can send many tasks for processing and each wait for its own result.
+Or, for example, different clients (from different threads) can send many tasks for processing and each wait for its own result.\
+\
+For synchronous workers, synchronous couriers are used, for asynchronous workers, asynchronous couriers are used.
+The client can create a task from a synchronous courier.
+And an asynchronous worker can take a task from this queue as an asynchronous courier.

 ## Usage example.
 BaseWorker
 ```bash